blockpass-org/blockpass/docs/kyc-connect-dashboard/dashboard-home-staging.md

 Download blockpass mobile application (staging version) from

 * `Testflight`: to test with an iPhone
-  Click here to download the staging app:  https://testflight.apple.com/join/JavudHsa
+  Open this link in Safari iPhone to join test app in Testflight:  https://testflight.apple.com/join/JavudHsa

 * `Google Play`: to test with an Android
 Click here to download the staging app: https://play.google.com/apps/testing/com.blockpass_mobile.staging